krisfur/tasker/readme.md

 ## Usage
 ### Build
-Just use `cargo build`, nothing fancy.
+Just use `cargo build --release`, nothing fancy.

+On windows the resulting .exe will run as a standalone window without an annoying terminal in the background.

 ### GUI
 To run the GUI version: